-Tab 12 .
-Overview and o comparison of aleatoric and enistemic uncertainties / sources of spread 1 u.
-0. 1.2. comparison of alcatoric and epistenne uncertainties / sources of spread aleatoric uncertainties epistemic uncertainties natural inherent variability model uncertainties $\rightarrow$ can not be influenced statistical uncertainties measurement uncertainties human uncertainties $\rightarrow$ can be influenced and reduced
+Tab.
+1.2: Overview and comparison of aleatoric and epistemic uncertainties / sources of spread aleatoric uncertainties epistemic uncertainties natural inherent variability model uncertainties → can not be influenced statistical uncertainties measurement uncertainties human uncertainties → can be influenced and reduced

 Aleatoric uncertainties are dedicated to the randomness / the fortuity of events inherent in each physical phenomenon.
 It can be expressed as the non-influencable natural variability.
 The epistemic part classifies uncertainties which include model uncertainties, statistical uncertainties, measurement and human errors.
 It represents that part of variability which can be reduced to a certain (economically meaningful and technical possible) amount.
 This reduction can be done by improving models, progressing performance of quality assurance and / or repetition of tests and measurements, as well as intensified training, supervision and the implementation of controlling and regulating systems.
 Both, aleatoric and epistemic uncertainties should take part in stochastic models and both types of uncertainty are influenced by system action.
 An overview of aleatoric and epistemic uncertainties is given in Tab.
 1.2.